ysard/MultiupMaNaGeR/README.md

     dpkg -i ../multiup-manager_0.4.5-1_amd64.deb

 You may have to change/delete the `override_dh_shlibdeps` directive of `debian/rules` according to your installation of Qt framework (installed from system repositories or manually installed).

 # Translations

+For now, French (default) and English languages are supported.
+`multiupManager_en.qm` must be on the same folder as the executable if you want to have a translation of the application.

+Note : Anly help about this is appreciated !

 Strings are translated using the Qt tools like lupdate, linguist & lrelease.